JohnAD/sulfur-lang/README.md

 * Early exit methods are forbidden.

   Loops, routines, and other structures in the language have a specific beginning, middle, and end.
-As such, common statements such as `return`, `continue`, and `break` are now allowed.
+As such, common statements such as `return`, `continue`, and `break` are not allowed.
 This will force the programmer to refactor more often to keep code readable.

 * Compile-time is longer.